BjRo/bjro.github.io/_posts/2019-01-11-graphql-retro.md

   * My team that was pushing the `GraphQL` initiative counts __4 people__ (including myself and we also had to maintain our OAuth gateway on the sidelines).
 * In general our engineering organization tries to give a lot of freedom and autonomy to individual product teams, but in general shields them from platform related work.
 As a consequence there's always the lingering pressure for platform related teams to [find ways to do their work without interrupting or even blocking product teams](https://www.youtube.com/watch?v=cIpBpGQ0XTI) and as a consequence a lot of the larger technology initiatives by their nature need to be incremental and non-blocking in how they're rolled out.

-That being out of the way, let's dive into our findings from year one (2017):
+That being out of the way, let's dive into our learnings and observations:

 # 1. Expectations on GraphQL vary dramatically between web and native mobile developers
 Have you ever called into a `GraphQL` service by hand, without some `GraphQL` specific tooling?
 Like with `curl` or `fetch`?
 If you've tried that and have understood the format that a `GraphQL` server expects, then you realize that everyone who is able to do a `REST` call is also able to interact with a `GraphQL` server.
 They are not too far apart.
 Sure, the error handling differs significantly, but the general mechanics of obtaining data a very close.